 The [Qur’anic] text changed from the very first moment – that is, when the Prophet recited it at the moment of its revelation – from its existence as a divine text (nass ilahi), and became something understandable, a human text (nass insani), because it changed from revelation to interpretation (li-annahu tahawwala min al-tanzil ila al- ta’wil).
 The Prophet’s understanding of the text is one of the first phases of movement resulting from the text’s connection with the human intellect.

-Abu Zayd pointed out that if the information conveyed by the text varies according to the reader’s personal as well as his cultural and social horizons, then the essence of the message conveyed by the Qur’an to a 20th century reader must vary from the information conveyed to a Muslim in the 7th, 8th, or 11th century.
+Abu Zayd pointed out that if the information conveyed by the text varies according to the reader’s personal as well as his cultural and social horizons, then the essence of the message conveyed by the Qur’an to a twentieth century reader must vary from the informaton conveyed to a Muslim in the seventh, eighth, or eleventh century.
 Abu Zayd strongly condemned belief in one single, precise, and valid interpretation of the Qur’an handed down by the Prophet for all times: